Vyral/bryan-colemere-recruiting/_posts/2022-08-02-check-out-our-agent-workshop-on-august-16.md

 * How to advertise yourself on social media without being pushy or overbearing
 * How to plan marketing events and client events so that people come to you rather than you going to them

 We'd love to see you there, so if you have questions, please reach out to us by phone or email.
-Be sure to click here to register for the workshop.
+Be sure to [click here to register](https://www.eventbrite.com/e/bulletproof-real-estate-marketing-strategies-tickets-391914626197?utm-campaign=social&amp;utm-content=attendeeshare&amp;utm-medium=discovery&amp;utm-term=listing&amp;utm-source=cp&amp;aff=escb){: target="_blank" rel="noopener"}for the workshop.